 Lately I keep thinking about my Grandma Libele.
 Maybe because her birthday is right around this time.
 Or maybe for other reasons.
 Who knows?
 However, because the universe works this way, something interesting happened to me related to her and my grandpa.
 A friend of a friend sent me two stones from Lithuania, the country of my grandma’s (and grandpa’s) birth.
-My grandma would not have said she’s Lithuanian because back in her day (and I mean literally the year of her birth), Lithuania was under the rule of Russia and shortly thereafter her town in particular was a part of Poland.
+My grandma would not have said she’s Lithuanian because back in her day (and I mean literally right around the year of her birth), Lithuania was under the rule of Russia and shortly thereafter her town in particular was a part of Poland.
 My grandma would frequently say she was from Poland when asked, but first and foremost she called herself Jewish.

 She led with “Jewish” and not “Polish” because she felt so betrayed by her country.
 I mean, I get it.
 During World War II she was put into a ghetto apartment with nine other people, including children.
 She dug her way out of that ground-floor apartment and used the sewer system to escape outside.
 Her childhood home was burnt to the ground with all the family’s valuables stolen.
 When she asked former neighbors to shelter her, they refused.
 Eventually she found a farmer she could bribe with money in her family’s safe deposit box.
 When the money ran out, so did the sheltering.

 I could keep going and get into more detail but I won’t because this post is not a Holocaust story.
 Instead, I’m merely sketching the details to say I understand why my grandparents felt betrayed and bitter about everything that happened to them and identified as Jews rather than by their nationality.
 However, their feelings didn’t die with them.
 Whenever I meet someone from Lithuania, or see pictures from that country, I feel an ache in my chest.
 There are unresolved feelings about Lithuania and knowing that, I asked a friend of a friend for a natural artifact.